 Suspect patterns of behaviour among staff dealing with financial transactions should be investigated, for example living beyond apparent means, taking few holidays, regularly working alone out of normal hours and resistance to delegation.
-Any indication of addiction to drugs, alcohol or gambling should be addressed promptly, for the welfare of the individual and to minimise the risks to Wee chicks Fitness CIC / Wee Chicks Ltd.
+Any indication of addiction to drugs, alcohol or gambling should be addressed promptly, for the welfare of the individual and to minimise the risks to Wee Chicks.